-Alternatively, assignments should be handed in directly to your instructor.
-If it is not possible to do so (and if email is not an option), a daytime drop box is available in SS320; a date stamp is provided for your use.
-A night drop box is also available for afterhours submission.
+All assignments should be handed in on paper directly to the instructor.
+If it is not possible to hand in an assignment in person, a daytime drop box is available at SS320; a date stamp is provided for your use.
+A night drop box is also available for after-hours submission.
 Assignments will be removed the following morning, stamped with the previous day's date, and placed in the instructor's mailbox.
+Do not email assignments to the instructor unless you have been given explicit permission to do so.